JLC2141/intro_to_cli/README.md

 Let's delete this codespace to make sure that we don't hit this quota.

 * Close out of your codespace web browswer tab.
-From the Github page, select the menu:
+And now, from your Github page, select the menu:

 ![github_menu](images/github_menu.png)